 Our friends need help!
 Many cities in Ukraine are under attack.
-We provide emergency aid for people who have to flee or are in need.
+We provide emergency aid for queer people who have lost their jobs, homes, friends and family or have to flee.
 There is a lack of everything!

 - Are you HIV-positive?

 We also support LGBTIQ* organisations in Ukraine that are still working.
-Under the most adverse conditions, some of them operate shelters where lesbian, gay, bisexual, trans*, inter* and queer people find permanent accommodation, food and medical care.
+They provide food, money, comfort.
+Under the most adverse conditions, some of them operate shelters where lesbian, gay, bisexual, trans*, inter* and queer people find accommodation and medical care.

 Fundraising campaign 1: Individual help